Srinivas11789/Brother/README.md

 * This currently is supported only on Android as there is a mDNS IOS issue that needs to be resolved ( ref: https://github.com/flutter/flutter/issues/42102 )

-* If your printer is discovered via mDNS and shows in the dropdown ( should happen! ) --> Just update the map of printers in android side with the model and things should work!.
+* `To add new printer model?` If your printer is discovered via mDNS and shows in the dropdown ( should happen! ) --> Just update the map of printers in android side with the model and things should work!.
 Let me know otherwise, happy to debug...
 * Current workaround for IOS:
   - For IOS, I have used WIFI discovery for port 9100 but hardcoded the modelId to the one I use ( QL1110W ).
 I have an extra method to use SNMP to fetch this which is yet to be completed!
   - Update the modelId to the one you have to make it work with IOS